Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

+* Add airfoils - read them from a text file or generate them algorithmically
 * Output particles and grid values to VTK-XML format, consider [tinyvtkxml](https://github.com/lighttransport/tinyvtkxml), [tinyxml2](https://github.com/leethomason/tinyxml2), or [AEXML](https://github.com/tadija/AEXML)
 * Add a "Run to time..." button to allow users to run a sim up to an exact time
 * Add ability to edit features in the GUI, not just remove and re-add them